Codecademy/docs/content/c-sharp/concepts/strings/terms/replace/replace.md

 The `.Replace()` method takes the original string returns a new string with the following changes in it:

 * All occurrences of indicated character are replaced with another one.
-* All occurances of indicated string are replaced with another one.
+* All occurrences of indicated string are replaced with another one.

 > **Note:** If `oldChar` or `oldString` is not found in the original string, than the method returns the string without changes.